barsoom/ex_gridhook/README.md

 [circleci configuration](.circleci/config.yml).

+Deploys intentionally *do not* run migrations, because [Gridlook](https://github.com/barsoom/gridlook) is responsible for the production database structure.
+Migrations are only for dev/tests.

 **For non Auctionet.com users**

 If you want to use this app you should probably fork this repo and change how you persist data, circleci configuration and so on…